concord-workflow/mica/docs/index.md

   the `DefaultCredentialsProvider` will be used.
 See below for an example;
 - `endpoint` -- optional, overrides the S3 endpoint URI.
 The only allowed values are `localhost` or `127.0.0.1`.
 Useful only for local testing;
+- `namePattern` -- optional, regex.
+If specified only the objects with matching names will be fetched;
 - `batchSize` -- optional, number of objects fetched from the bucket at a time.
 Not applicable when only one specific object is fetched.
 Default value is 10.